Jusep Moreno is a filmmaker who received a 2022 grant for his documentary film, When Pigs Escape, and a grant in 2023 for Correbous.

 The mission of this project is to advocate for pigs, the most exploited mammal on Earth, and to offer humans an opportunity to get to know these animals so that we can change the way we interact with them as individuals and as a society.
 Currently, pigs are subjected to extensive harm, and their most basic rights are systematically violated.
 At the same time, most humans only interact with these animals when they eat them, and we mostly see them alive either exploited in farms or in trucks on the way to the slaughterhouse.

-Since his grant award, Jusep Moreno has successfully completed his documentary “When Pigs Escape.”
+Jusep Moreno completed his documentary and has shown it in more than two-dozen festivals.
 The documentary received a recognition award from IndieFEST, Impact Docs, and S.O.F.A.
 Tails, and was an official selection at the International Vegan Film Festival, Cardiff International Film Festival, International Social Change Film Festival, and Stockholm City Film Festival.